Maximise brand value by formulating to 2023 consumer food preferences

 Ingredion’s conjoint analysis allows us to determine the best mix of features and benefits for a given category and region that maximise opportunities for growth by illustrating changes in purchase intent at a variety of price points.

 Our skilled, cross-functional teams turn concepts into reality.
-Our expertise in speciality ingredients, nutrition and sensory science, sustainable farming practices and advanced production processes enables our partners to quickly discern the best choices for building their business.
+Our expertise in specialty ingredients, nutrition and sensory science, sustainable farming practices and advanced production processes enables our partners to quickly discern the best choices for building their business.

 Increasingly, consumers are considering claims on food and beverage packaging and being more mindful of ingredient lists and nutritional information before making a purchase.
 Statements highlighting clean label, added health benefits and sugar reduction continue to be important drivers of consumer selection and purchase intent.